KRonaeGit/UTF-4/README.md

 # UTF-4
-UTF-4 (I made) is a NEW 1~3 byte variable length encoding!
+UTF-4 (I made) is a NEW 1~3 byte variable length encoding.

 ## Why UTF-4?
 UTF-8, which we mainly use and is an international standard, is a variable length method of 1~4 bytes.
 (Maximum 4 bytes) But in fact, 3 bytes is enough to express all the characters of Unicode.

-While retaining all the advantages of UTF-8, UTF-4 **can accommodate more characters in a smaller space than UTF-8!**
+While retaining almost all the advantages of UTF-8, UTF-4 **can accommodate more characters in a smaller space than UTF-8.**

 ## Structure?
 - 1byte: `0xxxxxxx`